egeerardyn/awesome-LaTeX/README.md

 ## Showcases

-- [Showcase of beautiful typography done in TeX & friends](https://tex.stackexchange.com/questions/1319/showcase-of-beautiful-typography-done-in-tex-friends) - A collection of showcases demonstrating the power of LaTeX.
+- [Showcase of beautiful typography done in TeX & friends](https://tex.stackexchange.com/questions/1319/showcase-of-beautiful-typography-done-in-tex-friends) - A set of examples demonstrating the power of LaTeX.
-- [Showcase of beautiful invitations in TeX](https://tex.stackexchange.com/q/281415/9075) - A collection of invitations typeset using LaTeX.
+- [Showcase of beautiful invitations in TeX](https://tex.stackexchange.com/q/281415/9075) - A showcase of invitations typeset using LaTeX.
-- [Showcase of "programming your document" paradigm](https://tex.stackexchange.com/q/219774/9075) - A collection of LaTeX documents which contains code to produce the text.
+- [Showcase of "programming your document" paradigm](https://tex.stackexchange.com/q/219774/9075) - A collection of LaTeX documents demonstrating how LaTeX can be used like a programming language.
+- [TUG: TeX showcase](https://www.tug.org/texshowcase/) - Website from the TUG that shows some examples of what LaTeX can do.

 ## Tutorials